mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 Inside the `action()` function you then typically handle the form submission by validating the user input and/ or sending a HTTP request (with the submitted data) to a backend API.

 `action()` functions can return any data of your choice.
-If you return a redirect response (e.g., created via React Router's `redirect()` function) React Router will navigate to the new page once the action completed.
+If you return a redirect response (e.g., created via React Router's `redirect()` function) React Router will navigate to the new page once the action is completed.

 # 4. What’s the difference between `<Form>` and `<form>`?